haimgel/display-switch/README.md

 ## Platforms supported

-The app is written twice: once for MacOS (in Swift) and once for Windows (in Rust).
-The idea is dead simple, but I haven't found good cross-platform support for DDC, USB, device plug-n-play and power management in any one language except C, and I didn't want to write this in C.
+The app should function on MacOS and Windows.
+Linux support is planned in a future release.
+Most of the code is in Rust, with the exception of DDC support on MacOS, which is done via statically-linked Swift library.

 ## Configuration

-The configuration is pretty similar on both platforms:
+The configuration is pretty similar on all platforms:

 On MacOS: the configuration file is expected in `~/Library/Preferences/display-switch.ini` On Windows: the configuration file is expected in `/Users/USERNAME/AppData/Roaming/display-switch/display-switch.ini`